onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We should have children in order to propagate the story that we should have children

-Was the temple used for sacrifice?
-Redefine sacrifice

-X marks the spot - the cross

 We need this set of ideas about how to define boundaries to cross all current boundaries and colonise every single mind.

 Our collective identity is of the people who have thought about identity the most thoroughly - of self-similarity